Queue-Fair/akamai/README.md

 This can introduce a dependency between our systems, which is why most customers prefer the Client-Side Adapter.
 See Section 10 of the Technical Guide for help regarding which integration method is most suitable for you.

 The Akamai Adapter is a small JavaSrcript library that will run as an EdgeWorker when visitors make requests served by Akamai.
 It is implemented as a single JavaScript file for ease of installation - you can just copy and paste it into the Akamai worker editor (see below for step-by-step instructions).
-Or, you can upload the latest `.tar.gz` release file, as it includes a `bundle.json` and `main.js`.
+Or, you can create a `.tar.gz` containing the `main.js` and `bundle.js` files and upload that instead.

 It is adapted from our cross-platform Node Adapter - there are changes to the QueueFairService class, which is the one that usually contains platform-specific code, and also some small changes to the QueueFairAdapter class to use the Akamai native httpRequest and crypto functions.
 Unlike our https://github.com/queue-fair/node adapter, all the classes are defined in the one `main.js` file, and the QueueFairConfig class is replaced with a constant object.
 It all works the same way.